-Daniel Cruikshanks, Ph.D., Chair

-Victor Karandashev, Ph.D.; Julie Schatz-Stevens, Ph.D.; Molly Wilson, Ph.D.; Jennifer Meador, Ph.D.
+Daniel Cruikshanks, Ph.D., Chair Victor Karandashev, Ph.D.; Jennifer Meador, Ph.D.; Julie Schatz-Stevens, Ph.D.

 Mission Statement.
-The mission of the Department of Psychology & Counselor Education is to contribute to the students' intellectual development and resulting liberal education by providing knowledge of psychology, its research findings, its major problems, its theoretical integration, and its contributions.
+The mission of the Department of Psychology & Counselor Education is to contribute to the student's intellectual development and resulting liberal education by providing knowledge of psychology, its research findings, its major problems, its theoretical integration, and its contributions.
 The undergraduate psychology major curriculum adopts the scientific method in its philosophy of education for accomplishing the purpose of a liberal arts education.
 (Based on American Psychological Association guidelines).

 - 1. Students will demonstrate knowledge of key concepts, principles, and overarching themes in psychology - 2.
-Students will demonstrate psychology information literacy - 3.
+Students will demonstrate psychological information literacy - 3.
 Students will interpret, design, and conduct basic psychological research - 4.
 Students will apply ethical standards to evaluate psychological science - 5.
 Students will exhibit effective presentation skills for different purposes - 6.
 Students will enhance teamwork capacity

 Psychology Program Policies.
-At least one elective in the major must be 300-level or 400-level.
 At least twenty-one (21) semester hours toward the major must be taken at Aquinas.